fastify/avvio/README.md

 `done` must be called only once.

-Returns the instance on which `after` is called, to support a chainable API.
+If called with a function, it returns the instance on which `after` is called, to support a chainable API.

 -------------------------------------------------------
 <a name="await-after"></a>

 ### await app.after() | app.after() => Promise

 Calling after with no function argument loads any plugins previously registered via `use` and returns a promise which resolves when all plugins registered so far have loaded.

 ```js
 async function main () {